ronnien6313/sep11-freedom-project/entries/entry05.md

 ```

-The first line of code makes it so the save button listens for a click, which will change and save all of the information inside the card.
+Before I explain the code, How this app works right now is that when you there is a card that displays some of the information from the card.
+When you click the card, a pop-up appears with all the information written down by the user.
+The way you edit these cards is by clicking on a section which allows the user to delete and write new information.
+The first line of code makes it so the save button listens for a click, which will update and save all of the information inside the card.
 The next line grabs the element that contains the ID of the card.
 Every card has a unique ID and we only want to work with one card at a time, not all.
 Line 3 creates a constant that stores the actual ID of the card.
 From lines 4 to 6, We use `updateDoc` and pass `docRef` so it updates only the card with the same ID.
 We use `querySelector` to select the elements that contain information, and after that, line 7 closes the pop-up.

 After changing the firebase information, we have to change the display information of the card before we click on it.
 This is the code for that: